 The Prudential Code for Capital Finance aims to ensure, within a clear framework, that the capital investment plans of local authorities are affordable, prudent and sustainable.
 The Code sets out indicators that must be used and requires local authorities to set relevant limits and ratios.
-As the council is currently projecting a gap between expenditure and income of £2.6m in 2024/25 further borrowing is not considered to be affordable, prudent or sustainable.
+As the council is currently projecting a gap between expenditure and income of £4m in 2028/29 new borrowing is not considered to be affordable, prudent or sustainable.